-In 2008 he took part in a project so audacious that those who took part still find it hard to believe -- a live improvised collaboration with The Bays and the Heritage Orchestra.
-Starting with a blank page on an electronic scorepad, Metcalfe, along with fellow composer Simon Hale, wrote an entire orchestral score in real time -- a kind of musical 'extreme sport'.
+In 2008 Metcalfe took part in a project so audacious that those who took part still find it hard to believe -- a live improvised collaboration with The Bays and the Heritage Orchestra.
+Starting with a blank page on an electronic scorepad, Metcalfe, along with fellow composer Simon Hale, wrote an entire orchestral score in real time -- a kind of musical 'extreme sport.'

 Soon after that, Metcalfe took on another challenge -- arranging and co-producing Peter Gabriel's orchestral albums Scratch My Back and New Blood.
 When the project subsequently toured the world, Metcalfe was its musical director.

 As the dust settled from working with Gabriel, Metcalfe was ready to make The Appearance of Colour, which demonstrates his confidence on a bigger stage, both literally and metaphorically.